The-Scripters-Guild/ForgeWiki/scripting/nodes/generic-objectives/deactivate-flag-spawn.md

 # Deactivate Flag Spawn
 ![](../../../.gitbook/assets/deactivate-flag-spawn.png)
 ## Description
-Deactivates the Generic Flag Spawn.
-Use instead of Delete Object to avoid breaking references.
+Deactivates the *Generic Flag Spawn*.
+Use instead of **Delete Object** to avoid breaking references.

 ## Node Type
 Nodes fall into two basic categories: Data and Execution.
 This node Executes a function directly in the node string.